 Hanse House was built in 1475 and also sits on the quayside.
 It’s now used for all sorts of events ranging from weddings to art galleries to a daily indoor market to a tea room, (delicious cappuccino and carrot cake if you’re hungry!), wine bar and restaurant.
 It's the only Hanseatic warehouse surviving in England.

-Marriots Warehouse dates back to 1580 and was used for storing corn, salt and wine.
+Marriots Warehouse dates back to the Tudor times of 1580 and was used for storing corn, salt, wine, beer and timber.
 It’s one of the original building from the Hanseatic League and is also used as a café and restaurant now.
 It has an exhibition on the first floor dedicated to town’s historic buildings.
+It was purchased by Norfolk County Council and in 1999 a Heritage Lottery Fund was given to restore and regenerate the building.

 Greyfriars Tower – this is one of only three Fransciscan monastery towers left in England and apparently is considered to be the finest example.
 Monastaries were demolished by Henry VIII, but this tower remained as it was considered to be a useful landmark for sailors coming into the port.